Gloucester Catholic High School

-Gloucester Catholic High School is a co-educational six-year Roman Catholic high school located in Gloucester City, in Camden County, in the U.S. state of New Jersey.
-The school is managed by the Roman Catholic Diocese of Camden.
+Gloucester Catholic High School is a co-educational six-year Catholic high school located in Gloucester City, in Camden County, in the U.S. state of New Jersey.
+The school is managed by the Diocese of Camden.
 The school serves students in seventh through twelfth grades.
 Gloucester Catholic High School has been accredited by the Middle States Association of Colleges and Schools Commissions on Elementary and Secondary Schools since 1991.

 As of the 2023–24 school year, the school had an enrollment of 270 students and 19.8 classroom teachers (on an FTE basis), for a student–teacher ratio of 13.6:1.
 The school serves students who feed into the high school from 50 different parochial and public schools within the Diocese of Camden.

 For the class of 2017, 90% of the students went on to college (56% to 4-year institutions, and 34% to 2-year institutions), while 10% into the military, trade schools or the workforce.
 Scholarship and grant money awarded to this class totaled over $14 million.